dgroomes/kafka-playground/README.md

 See the README in [spring-multi-broker/](spring-multi-broker/).

 ### `utility-scripts/`

 Utility Bash scripts for starting and stopping Kafka.

 See the README in [utility-scripts/](utility-scripts/).

+## Wish List

+General clean-ups, TODOs and things I wish to implement for this project:

+* [ ] Consider a subproject that shows metrics.
+Kafka I think already has JMX metrics or something, but I'm not totally up to speed on that.